 We'll give you a more detailed breakdown of Priority Mail in a bit.

-Another expedited shipping service for small and lightweight packages is USPS First-Class Mail.
-Small packages are delivered in 2 to 5 business days, and regular mail is delivered in 1 to 5 business days.
+Another expedited shipping service is USPS Ground Advantage, an easy, reliable and affordable shipping option that delivers small packages in 2 to 5 business days, and regular mail is delivered in 1 to 5 business days.

 DHL Expedited Shipping